 "We need someone with experience."
 "How do I get experience without a job?"
 This loop sounds inescapable, and it isn't.

-Companies hire for demonstrated ability, not exclusively for employment history.
-The gap between "I have no professional experience" and "I have proof that I can build things" is closeable without anyone's permission.
-Build projects that solve real problems โ€” not todo apps, but tools you'd use yourself.
-Contribute to open source; even documentation fixes and bug reports count because they show you can navigate a real codebase, follow contribution guidelines, and communicate with maintainers.
+Companies hire for demonstrated ability, not employment history.
+Build projects that solve real problems — not todo apps, but tools you'd actually use.
+Contribute to open source; even documentation fixes count because they show you can navigate a real codebase and communicate with maintainers.

-Join hackathons โ€” the time pressure forces you to ship, and the team experience mirrors real work.
-When I built and documented my terminal-first dev setup, the process of writing about my tooling choices taught me more about those tools than months of passive use.
-Document what you build, explain what you learned, and put it where people can find it.
+When I built and documented my terminal-first dev setup, writing about my tooling choices taught me more than months of passive use.
 A portfolio with three well-documented projects beats a resume with ten buzzwords.

 AI is a power tool, not a replacement for understanding